 The policy liability limits and deductible you choose will affect the premium you pay.
 Higher limits cost more and provide greater coverage.
 A higher deductible could reduce your premium but cost more in the long run.

 Most businesses and contractors (63%) choose errors and omissions policies with a:

 The cost of small business liability insurance also depends on the specifics of the policy.
 For example, an errors and omissions policy that includes cyber liability insurance will cost more since it includes coverage for data breaches.

-Risk management.
+Reduce your risks.
 Tech companies with no previous claims on their insurance can expect to pay less for business insurance.
 You can avoid claims with a risk management plan for workplace safety and cybersecurity threats.
 That could include:

-Purchase a business owner’s policy.
+Bundle policies.
+Bundling policies can lower your premium.
 Small, low-risk technology businesses may be eligible for a business owner’s policy.
 A BOP bundles general liability insurance with commercial property insurance at a lower cost than purchasing the policies separately.

 Buy only the coverage you need.
 Small tech companies don't necessarily need the same protection as larger companies.
 When purchasing a policy, choose coverage limits and a deductible that are appropriate for your level of risk.